astronomer/docs/astro/ci-cd.md

 <TabItem value="custom">

-When building images that consume secrets or build-time arguments, special considerations have to be made for setting up GitHub Actions workflows.
-The images are build in two stages to allow extra options to be set during the first build.
-Some examples of custom images that are built in two stages can be found in [Install Python Packages from Private Sources](develop-project.md#install-python-packages-from-private-sources).
+Complete this setup if your Astro project uses a custom Runtime image with additional build-time arguments.
+For examples of how you can customize your Runtime image, see [Install Python Packages from Private Sources](develop-project.md#install-python-packages-from-private-sources).

 #### Prerequisites